I would like to know if anybody else has had the below described problem and if we have any protection to prevent it.

 Mineral Joe said:

-I take it you didn't receive notice of taxes due or did not pay and you never received notice of the tax sale and that you checked with the county and they do have record of why you owed $15 in taxes on non existing producing wells?
+I take it you didn’t receive notice of taxes due or did not pay and you never received notice of the tax sale and that you checked with the County and they do have record of why you owed $15 in taxes on non-existing producing wells?

-I have a property that I discoverd someone quieted the title on in the county my family has lived for over a 100 years.
-They went to the other side of the county of where the property was located and did their public notice in the smallest town in the county in their newspaper whose circulation is maybe 20 people.
+I have a property that I discovered someone quieted the title on in the county my family has lived in for over 100 years.
+They went to the other side of the county where the property was located and did their public notice in the smallest town in the county in their newspaper whose circulation is maybe 20 people.
 This was after they couldn’t find any of the owners.
-We have had the same address since 1939 and we are the only people in the county with our name.
+We have had the same address since 1939, and we are the only people in the county with our name.
 It was really unusual as one of the mineral owners was the President of the bank in the biggest city in the county and they couldn’t find him either.

 Lance,

-I believe in Texas as it is in Oklahoma that they can only quiet title that which is theirs, they can not take what is yours.
-Unless title is unclear as to owner and interest.
+I believe in Texas, as it is in Oklahoma, that they can only quiet title that which is theirs; they cannot take what is yours unless title is unclear as to owner and interest.

 Lance,